Search

 The Pathway Program

-The Pathway Program is the International WaterCentre’s new globally focused water leadership development program.
+The Pathway Program is the International WaterCentre’s globally focused water leadership development program.
 Comprised of three levels the purpose of the Pathway Program is to provide an easily accessible, foundational leadership development program for water professionals and practitioners to strengthen their ability to exert influence and drive positive change in their projects and workplaces, and to address our most significant water-related challenges.

 Professional outcomes